T3 Test: Meaning, Levels, Symptoms, Normal Range & Complete Guide

 Overview

-The T3 Test measures the level of Triiodothyronine (T3) — one of the key hormones produced by the thyroid gland.
-Unlike T4 (Thyroxine), which is a precursor hormone, T3 is the active thyroid hormone responsible for controlling metabolism, energy production, and nearly every major body system.
+The T3 Test measures the level of Triiodothyronine (T3), one of the main hormones produced by the thyroid gland.
+Among thyroid hormones, T3 is considered the biologically active form.
+It is the hormone that actually acts on tissues and organs to regulate metabolism, energy use, and temperature control.

-- Total T3 – measures both protein-bound and free T3
+Total T3, which measures both protein-bound and free hormone, and

 Where is T3 Produced in the Body?